temporalio/sdk-python/README.md

   * Return value is ignored
 * `@workflow.query` - Defines a method as a query
   * All the same constraints as `@workflow.signal` but should return a value
+  * Should not be `async`
-  * Temporal queries should never mutate anything in the workflow
+  * Temporal queries should never mutate anything in the workflow or call any calls that would mutate the workflow

 #### Running